BotClub/glipbot-getsatisfaction/README.md

 behave as expected unless the [environment variables](#configuration) they rely upon have been set.

-You can start GetSat Glipbot locally by running:
+You can start GetSat Glipbot locally by running `bin/hubot` with the `--name` parameter.

-    % bin/hubot
+    % bin/hubot --name gsbot

 You'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-    GetSatGlipbot>
+    gsbot>

 Then you can interact with GetSatGlipbot by typing `GetSatGlipbot help`.

-    GetSatGlipbot> GetSatGlipbot help
+    gsbot gsbot help
-    GetSatGlipbot animate me <query> - The same thing as `image me`, except adds [snip] GetSatGlipbot help - Displays all of the help commands that GetSatGlipbot knows about.
+    gsbot animate me <query> - The same thing as `image me`, except adds [snip] gsbot help - Displays all of the help commands that GetSatGlipbot knows about.
     ...

 ### Configuration